Air Force

 Training

-Individuals in this position will spend a longer amount of time in technical training because of the amount of equipment and training that they must learn.
+Individuals in this position will spend a longer amount of time in technical training because of the complexity of equipment and procedures that they must learn.

-Air Force Diagnostic Imaging technicians will attend training at Ft Sam Houston in Texas for 340 to 450 days.
+Air Force Diagnostic Imaging technicians will attend training at Fort Sam Houston in Texas for 340 to 450 days.

 Related ArticleAir Force Jobs List: A List Of All AFSC’s In The Air Force